Hemochromatosis is a disorder where too much iron builds up in your body. Sometimes it’s called “iron overload.”

 There are some other ways your doctor can figure out if you have it:

 Checking your history.
-He’ll ask about your family and if anyone has hemochromatosis or signs of it.
-He might also ask about things like arthritis and liver disease, which might mean you or someone in your family has hemochromatosis but doesn’t know it.
+They’ll ask about your family and if anyone has hemochromatosis or signs of it.
+They might also ask about things like arthritis and liver disease, which might mean you or someone in your family has hemochromatosis but doesn’t know it.

 Physical exam.
 Your doctor will examine your body.
 This involves using a stethoscope to listen to what’s going on inside.
-He might also tap on different parts of your body.
+They might also tap on different parts of your body.

 Blood tests.
 Two tests can give your doctor a clue about hemochromatosis: